 It is a major SEO website redesign mistake to allow the staging site to be crawled and enter Google’s index.
 The result can be GoogleBot seeing the content first on the work-in-progress site and viewing the beta site as the authoring site.
 It then views the final publishing of the website on the main domain as duplicate content of secondary importance.

 What happens is just when the release of the new website is announced, no one can find it on Google because it’s been knocked out of the rankings by the duplicate content URLs of the work-in-progress site.
-This SEO mistake can take weeks or months to straighten out depending upon the crawl rate of the site unless the URLs where Google first viewed the content are removed from the index using Google Webmaster Tools under “Settings”.
+This SEO mistake can take weeks or months to straighten out depending upon the crawl rate of the site unless the URLs where Google first viewed the content are removed from the index using the Google URL Removal Tool.

 It’s also crucially important to keep spiders off any temporary page you put up that reads “Under Construction” or “Site Undergoing Maintenance”.
 Always safest to assume spiders are just waiting to ambush you.
 Putting these types of pages up for only a few minutes is extremely high risk if they get crawled and enter Google’s index as they are not keyword targeted and it can sometime take weeks to straighten out the problems this creates.